wodgertracker/SSCT_v2/README.md

 Secure Inventory Supplychain Tracker

 This project was generated with Angular CLI version 7.2.0.

-# Please Install Metamask in the Google Chrome Extension in order to Connect to the Blockchain.
+1. Please Install Metamask as a  Google Chrome Extension in order to Connect to the Blockchain.

-Secondly You Would need to select connect to blockchain button in order to add or view products in the Inventory Web Application.
+2. Secondly You Would need to select connect to blockchain button in order to add or view products in the Inventory Web Application.

 # Development server
 Run npm start for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Code scaffolding
+# Code scaffolding
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.

-Build
+# Build
 Run ng build to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the --prod flag for a production build.

-Running unit tests
+# Running unit tests
 Run ng test to execute the unit tests via Karma.

-Running end-to-end tests
+# Running end-to-end tests
 Run ng e2e to execute the end-to-end tests via Protractor.

 Further help